S-n-a-z/Huawei-Tech-Arena-Big-AI-s-Saviour/LOCATION_SETUP.md

 python locations.py prepare-locations --incidents path/to/nafirs_incidents.csv.gz
 ```

 That command also writes `excluded_unmatched_districts.csv`.
-At the moment NATS and NATSL are excluded because we do not have a defensible SSEN operating-area match for them.
+At the moment NATS and NATSL are excluded because we do not have a operating-area match for them.